SirRandoo/toolkit-utils/itemlist.md

 #### Items

 1. Navigate to Toolkit's save directory
+  - If you have trouble locating this directory, you can simply click the `Save data folder` button in RimWorld's options menu, or if you're on Windows you can navigate to `%AppData%\LocalLow\Ludeon Studios\RimWorld by Ludeon Studios\TwitchToolkit`.
 2. Open `StoreItems.json` in any editor
 3. Copy its contents
 4. On your item list, navigate to the `_data` directory